-Description Capability Policy Comments Network Replication Allow N/A SO can configure the policy to enable the replication of the module's key material over the network to a second module.
-Disallow The module cannot be replicated over the network.
-Allow Enable Applies to G3 token-based modules.
-SO can enable full Non-backup token functions Allow Disable functionality for the token or simple backup functionality only.
-Disallow Disable Backup functionality only is allowed.
-Korean Digital Signature Algorithm Allow N/A This capability is set prior to shipment to the customer.
-It controls the availability of Korean Digital Signature Algorium Disallow Algorithms.
-The default setting is Disallow.
-Force user PIN change Allow N/A This capability is set prior to shipment to the customer.
-It forces the user to change PIN upon first login.
-The default Disallow setting is Disallow.
-Remote authentication Allow This capability is set prior to shipment to the customer.
-It allows the use of remote authentication.
-The default setting Disallow is Disallow.
+Description Capability SA PCI Policy Comments Allow х Enable SO can configure the policy to enable the replication of the module's key material over the network to a second module.
+Network Replication Allow ^ Disable Disallow X Disable The module cannot be replicated over the network.
+Allow v Enable This capability is set prior to shipment to the customer.
+If enabled, Force user PIN change Allow ^ it forces the user to change PIN upon first login.
+Disallow Disable The user is never forced to change PIN on first login.
+Allow Enable This capability is set prior to shipment to the customer.
+It allows Remote authentication Allow Disable the use of remote authentication.
+Disallow Х Х Disable Remote authentication cannot be enabled for the module.